Erin’s Recipe Rundown

 - In a medium bowl, whisk together the gluten-free flour, baking powder and salt.

-- In a stand mixer (or large bowl to use with a hand mixer), beat the butter on medium speed until creamy, about 2 minutes.
-Add 4 and 1/2 cups powdered sugar, the heavy cream, and vanilla extract.
-Beat on low speed for 30 seconds, then increase to medium-high speed and beat for 2 full minutes.
-Taste.
-Add a pinch of salt if frosting is too sweet.
-(I recommend adding 1/8 teaspoon.)
+- In the bowl of a stand mixer, or using a hand mixer, beat the butter on medium-high speed until creamy, about 2 minutes.
+Add 4 cups powdered sugar along with the cream/milk, vanilla and salt.
+Mix on low speed for 30 seconds, then increase to medium-high speed and whip for a full 2 minutes.

 Can you just use egg whites?
 Will it make a difference?
 Thank you